-^{} This was preached at the Sacrament.
+[†] Marginal note-This was preached at the Sacrament.

-- I. Not from the Father, for he hath bound himself in covenant "to pity us as a father pitieth his children," Ps. ciii.
-13, and to accept as a father our weak endeavours; and what is wanting in the strength of duty, he giveth us leave to take up in his gracious indulgence, whereby we shall honour that grace wherein he delights, as much as in more perfect performances.
-Possibilitas tua mensura tua. - 2.
-Not from Christ, for he by office will not quench the smoking flax.
-We see how Christ bestoweth the best fruits of his love upon persons, for condition mean, for parts weak, for infirmities, nay, for grosser falls, offensive: First, thus it pleaseth him to confound the pride of flesh, which usually taketh measure of God's love by some outward excellency.
-Secondly, thus he is delighted to shew the freedom of his grace and his prerogative royal, that "whosoever glorieth, may glory in the Lord," I Cor. i.
+2. Not from Christ, for he oy office will not quench the smoking flax.
+We see how Christ bestoweth the best fruits of his love upon persons, for condition mean, for parts weak, for infirmities, nay, for grosser falls, offensive: first, thus it pleaseth him to confound the pride of flesh, which usually taketh measure of God's love by some outward excellency.
+Secondly, thus he is delighted to shew the freedom of his grace and his prerogative royal, that 'whosoever glorieth, may glory in the Lord,' 1 Cor. i.
 31.

-In the eleventh to the Hebrews, among that cloud of witnesses, we see Rahab, Gideon, and Samson, ranked with Abraham, the father of the faithful, Heb. xi.
+In the eleventh to the Hebrews, among that cloud of witnesses, we see Rahab, Gideon, and Samson, ranked with Abraham the father of the faithful, Heb. xi.
 31, 32.
-Our blessed Saviour, as he was the image of his Father, so in this he was of the same mind, glorifying his Father for revealing the mystery of the Gospel to simple men, neglecting those that carried the chief reputation of wisdom in the world, Heb. xi.
+Our blessed Saviour, as he was the image of his Father, so in this he was of the same mind, glorifying his Father for revealing the mystery of the gospel to simple men, neglecting those that carried the chief reputation of wisdom in the world, Heb. xi.
 31, 32.

-It is not unworthy of the remembering that which St. Augustine speaketh of a silly man in his time, destitute almost altogether of the use of reason, who when he was most patient of all injuries done to himself, yet, from a reverence of religion, he would not endure any injury done to the name of Christ; insomuch that he would cast stones at those that blasphemed, and would not in that case spare his own governors; which sheweth that the parts of none are so low, as that they are beneath the gracious regard of Christ; where it pleaseth him to make his choice, and to exalt his mercy, he passeth by no degree of wit, though never so plain.
+It ist not unworthy of the remembering that which Saint Augustine speaketh; of a silly man in his time, destitute almost altogether of the use of reason, who when he was most patient of all injuries done to himself, yet from a reverence of religion he would not endure any injury done to the name of Christ; insomuch that he would cast stones at those that blasphemed, and would not in that case spare his own governors; which sheweth that the parts of none are so low, as that they are beneath the gracious regard of Christ; where it pleaseth him to make his choice, and to exalt his mercy, he passeth by no degree of wit, though never so plain.

-3. Neither do discouragements come from the Spirit; he helps our infirmities, and by office is a
+3. Neither do discouragements come from the Spirit; he helps our infirmities, and by office is a comforter, Rom. viii.

-Comforter, Rom. viii.
 26. If he convinceth of sin, and so humbleth us, it is that he may make way to shew his office of comforting us.
-Discouragements, then, must come from ourselves and Satan, who laboureth to fasten on us a loathing of duty.
+Discouragements, then, must come from ourselves and

+Satan, who laboureth to fasten on us a loathing of duty.

-CHAP.
-XV.-Of Infirmities.
-No cause of Discouragement.
+[Chapter XV.-Of infirmities.
+No cause of discouragement.
 In whom they are.
-And how to recover Peace lost.
+And how to recover peace lost.]

-And among other causes of discouragement. some are much vexed with scruples, even against the best duties; partly by distemper of body, helped by Satan's malice, casting dust in their eves, in their way to heaven; and partly from some remainder of ignorance, which like darkness breedeth fears; and as ignorance of other things, so especially of this merciful disposition in Christ, the persuasion of which would easily banish false fears, they conceive of him as one sitting at a catch for all advantages against them; wherein they may see how they wrong not only themselves but his goodness.
+And among other causes of discouragement, some are much vexed with scruples, even against the best duties; partly by distemper of body, helped by Satan's malice, casting dust in their eyes, in their way to heaven; and partly from some remainder of ignorance, which like darkness breedeth fears; and as ignorance of other things, so especially of this merciful disposition in Christ, the persuasion of which would easily banish false fears, they conceive of him as one sitting at a catch for all advantages against them; wherein they may see how they wrong not only themselves but his goodness.
 This scrupulosity, for the most part, is a sign of a godly soul, as some weeds are of a good soil: therefore are they the more to be pitied, for it is a heavy affliction, and the ground of it in most is not so much from trouble of conscience, as from sickness of fantasy.
 The end of Christ's coming was to free us from all such groundless fears.